jamiecwong/ecs-fargate-web-app/README.md

 This will cause the service ECSServiceAverageCPUUtilization metric to exceed the intentionally low 5% threshold forcing the service to scale.
 Using the AWS CLI or console you will see that the service has scaled from 1 to multiple tasks/containers.

-The CPU Utilization Average can be viewed in the CloudWatch console under Elastic Container Service.
+The CPU Utilization Average metric can be viewed in the CloudWatch console under metrics for Elastic Container Service.

-Container logging to CloudWatch Logs has also been enabled, the log group is named after the cluster name prefix, e.g. `ecs-9b8b`.
+Container logging to CloudWatch logs has also been enabled, the log group is named after the cluster name prefix, e.g. `ecs-9b8b`.

+# Cleaning up

+To remove the infrastructure run the Terraform commands:
+- `cd terraform`
+- `terraform plan -destroy -out tfplan`
+- `terraform apply tfplan`